On directional maximal operators in higher dimensions

-Theorem A enables us to conclude that $p\mbox{\,-\!}\lac(n)$ is contained in the class of sets of directions which give rise to bounded maximal operators.
-Thus it remains to prove that $\text{(II)}\Rightarrow \text{(I)}$ and $p\mbox{\,-\!}\lac(n)\subset \lacshadows(n)$.
-The latter is a direct consequence of the following lemma in which we appeal to a quantitative version of Bateman's theorem \cite{B}, allowing us to treat the $2$--shadows simultaneously and thus uniformly.
+First we prove the inclusion $\pmax(n)\subset \lacshadows(n)$ which is restated in the following lemma.
+We appeal to a quantitative version of Bateman's theorem~\cite{B}, allowing us to treat the shadows simultaneously and thus uniformly.
 We also use that the cross product of a two--dimensional Kakeya set with a cube is a Kakeya set.

 \begin{lemma} Let $n\ge 2$ and $1<p<\infty$, and suppose that $M_{\Omega}$ is bounded from $L^p(\mathbb{R}^n)$ to $L^p(\mathbb{R}^n)$.
 Then $\Omega\in \lacshadows(n)$. \end{lemma}